What is World Password Day?

 A good password can save the day!
 Prevent corporate espionage, sabotage and personal identity theft by relying on strong and savvy passwords.

-Are you still using your annual vacation destination plus the ‘@’ symbol for your banking password?
+Are you still using your annual vacation destination plus the ‘@’ symbol as your banking password?
 In 2021, that’s not enough to protect your financial resources.
 During this year’s World Password Day, #LayerUp your password security.
 Develop strong additional authentication mechanisms for your most important accounts.
 This can help prevent theft, fraud and other cyber crimes.

 World Password Day, when did it start?